sb2nov/mac-setup/Sudo/README.md

 # Sudo

-Macs with TouchID have the option to authenticate for sudo using TouchID instead of the default password authentication.
+Macs with Touch ID have the option to authenticate for sudo using Touch ID instead of the default password authentication.

 ## Customization